James J. Corbett: Corbett–Sullivan fight – 1892

-Fitzsimmons-Corbett fight - 1897
+Fitzsimmons–Corbett fight – 1897

 in 1897 Corbett lost his Heavyweight Championship to the Cornish British boxer Bob "Ruby Robert" Fitzsimmons in Carson City, Nevada.
 Corbett was dominant for most of the fight and knocked Fitzsimmons to the canvas in the sixth round.
 Fitzsimmons recovered and, though badly cut, rallied from that point on.
 When Mrs. Fitzsimmons called out, "Hit him in the slats, Bob!", where "slats" meant the abdominal area, her husband followed her advice.
 The body blows took their toll, and though Corbett continued to outbox his opponent masterfully, ringsiders could see the champion slowing down.
 Fitzsimmons put Corbett down in the 14th round with a withering body blow to the solar plexus, and Corbett, despite his best efforts, could not regain his feet by the end of the ten-count.
 The fight, lasting over an hour and a half, was released to cinemas later that year as The Corbett-Fitzsimmons Fight, the longest film ever released at the time.

 Devastated by the loss of his title, Corbett did everything he could to lure Fitzsimmons back into the ring.
 He was sure Fitzsimmons's victory was a fluke, believing he (Corbett) had over-trained, leaving him short on stamina in the later rounds.
 Perhaps Fitzsimmons felt the same way, for not even a $30,000 guaranteed purse posted by Corbett's manager, William A. Brady, could get Ruby Robert back into the ring with Gentleman Jim.
-It may also have been Fitzsimmon's intense personal dislike of Corbett, who had often publicly insulted him, which ruled out any chance of another fight.
+It may also have been Fitzsimmons's intense personal dislike of Corbett, who had often publicly insulted him, which ruled out any chance of another fight.

 This set the stage for what most boxing experts and ring historians consider to be Corbett's finest fight.
 Refusing to face Corbett, Ruby Robert chose the hulking James J. Jeffries, a former sparring partner of Corbett's and a big heavyweight even by modern standards, for his title defense.